-No one wants to hear that they have a problem they didn't even know existed, but this is something I experienced firsthand during a recent facial appointment.
+No one wants to hear that they have a problem they didn't even know existed—a truth I experienced firsthand during a recent facial appointment.
 After years of familiarising myself with my complexion, I'd really gotten into a good groove with my skincare and knew which products to rely on when any of my usual issues arose.

 "Uneven skin texture is commonly a result of excess dead skin cells that build up on the surface of the skin," explains cosmetic dermatologist Paul Jarrod Frank, MD.
 "This can make areas of the skin feel rough or bumpy to the touch and can also give the skin a dull appearance."
 As for how it happens, there are a number of potential factors.

 "In addition to dead skin cell buildup, chronic sun exposure can also play a big role in uneven skin texture and pore-size irregularity," he says.
 "Natural aging of the skin will also make the skin look duller.
 Factors such as smoking may also contribute, and other skin conditions such as eczema and dry skin can severely affect skin tone and texture."